survivejs/react-book/manuscript/07_implementing_dnd.md

 # Implementing Drag and Drop

 Our Kanban application is almost usable now.
 It looks alright and there's some basic functionality in place.
-In this chapter I'll show you how to take it to the next level.
+In this chapter, I'll show you how to take it to the next level.
 We will integrate some drag and drop functionality as we set up [React DnD](https://gaearon.github.io/react-dnd/).
-After this chapter you should be able to sort notes within a lane and drag them from one lane to another.
+After this chapter, you should be able to sort notes within a lane and drag them from one lane to another.

 ## Setting Up React DnD